florza/contests-engine/README.md

 - PATCH /api/v1/contests/<id>/matches/<id>

 ## Recent Steps
+- Refactored DrawManager classes:
+  - Same instance variable names in all subclasses, and post params, to make it easier to define generally usable methods
+  - Move code to parent class and reused it
+  - Moved get_ko_schedule to schedule class, used same output structure for KO and groups
+- Some general adaptions to style guide (is_a?, unless, size)
 - First steps to KO draw:
   - Random draw of all empty positions, i.e. of all positions, if the user has not drawn any positions manually.
 Such a draw also returns the correct BYE positions.
   - Adapted KO validation to incomplete draws.